 - Residential proxies packages are paid based on traffic used (compared to paying based on IPs used for datacenter proxies) which may become expensive if you use a lot of bandwidth.

 Smarproxy has the best residential proxies for copping sneakers and other shopping bots.
 Their prices are affordable too with their micro package from $75/month.
 Smartproxy is the most beginner-friendly residential IP provider given their helpful guides and relatively cheap starting packages, and that is why they’ve earned our top spot on this list of residential proxy providers.
 However, their IP-pool is not as large as our 2nd choice below which is more business-oriented.

 Don’t forget to read my Smartproxy review.

 Luminati has the best residential proxies for businesses and mid- to large size corporations.
 Their IP-pool is huge and they have a lot of ways you can integrate their proxies with your software.
 Why not use their 4G mobile proxies for Instagram?
 Luminati is also the ONLY service to offer static residential proxies!
 The only downside is their relatively high price, but that’s expected by a premium service like Luminati.
 It’s worth it if you run a business and really just want “the best” and don’t mind paying for it.
 You can read my review of Luminati here.
 They also have an excellent TrustPilot score of 4,6 and many positive customer reviews praising their excellent customer support and quality proxies.
-What I also like about them is their API which makes it easy for you to use their proxies in your software.
+What I also like about them is their API which makes it easy for developers to use their proxies in your software.
 You can’t go wrong if you select Luminati for your proxy needs.
 They get their proxies from the Hola network.
 There are 223 countries, 26,846 cities, 11,748 ASNs, 592 mobile ASNs available at the moment.

 Don’t forget to read my Luminati review.